The following are the questions most often ask by clients about California spousal support.

 Spousal support is often the largest financial obligation you will incur as part of your divorce.
 It can last for extended periods and result in substantial costs which, if not paid, can be enforced through a contempt proceeding.

-Q: When does a California court use the Dissomaster computer program to determine spousal support payments?
+Q: When does a California court use the Dissomaster computer program to determine Spousal Support payments?

 While a California court may use a computer program to calculate guideline temporary spousal support, the courts are not allowed to use the Dissomaster program in calculating permanent spousal support.
 The court must consider a number of factors before making an award for permanent spousal support.
+Paying spousal support is determined by the Dissomaster only for temporary spousal support.

 Q: Does my spouse’s infidelities affect spousal support?